arkency/posts/posts/2016-11-09-ruby-exceptions-are-4400-times-faster-than-activerecord-base-number-create.md

 ---
-title: "Ruby exceptions are 4400 times faster than ActiveRecord::Base#create"
 created_at: 2016-11-09 10:15:36 +0100
 publish: true
 tags: [ 'ruby', 'exceptions' ]
 author: Andrzej Krzywda
 ---

+# Ruby exceptions are 4400 times faster than ActiveRecord::Base#create

 How slow are Ruby exceptions as compared to other frequent actions we may be doing in Rails apps.
 Like for example, as compared to ActiveRecord::Base#create